-These are primarily investment level financing, which are non-recourse to the Company, and secured by underlying commercial real estate and mortgage loans receivable.
+These are primarily investment level financing, which are non-recourse to the Company, and secured by underlying commercial real estate or loans receivable.

-In March 2021 and October 2020, DataBank and Vantage SDC, the Company's subsidiaries in the Digital Operating segment, raised \$657.9 million and \$1.3 billion of securitized notes at blended fixed rates of 2.3% and 1.8%, with 5-year and 6-year maturities, respectively.
+Digital Operating-In March 2021 and October 2020, DataBank and Vantage SDC, the Company's subsidiaries in the Digital Operating segment, raised \$657.9 million and \$1.3 billion of securitized notes at blended fixed rates of 2.32% and 1.81% per annum, with 5-year and 6-year maturities, respectively.
 In both instances, the proceeds were applied principally to refinance outstanding debt, which meaningfully reduced the overall cost of debt and extended debt maturities at DataBank and Vantage SDC.